Dynamics of the translation semigroup on directed metric trees

-The semigroup $\{T_t\}_{t\geq 0}$ is called \emph{weakly mixing} if $(T_t\oplus T_t)_{t\geq 0}$ is topologically transitive in $X\times X$.
-Every weakly mixing semigroup is hypercyclic, but the converse does not hold true.
+The semigroup $\{T_t\}_{t\geq 0}$ is called \emph{weakly mixing} if $(T_t\oplus T_t)_{t\geq 0}$ is \emph{topologically transitive} in $X\times X$.
+Every weakly mixing semigroup is hypercyclic, but to the best of the authors' knowledge, whether the converse holds true remains an open problem.
 A discretization of a semigroup $\{T_t\}_{t\geq 0}$ is a sequence of operators $(T_{t_n})_n$ with $t_n\rightarrow\infty$.
-If there is some $t_0$ such that $t_n=nt_0$ then is called an autonomous discretization.
+A discretization is said to be autonomous if there is some $t_0$ such that $t_n=nt_0$ for every $n\in\N$.
 The following theorem provides an equivalence between the weak mixing property and the existence of a mixing discretization. \begin{theorem} \cite[Propositions 7.20, 7.25]{Alfred} Let $\{T_t\}_{t\geq 0}$ be a strongly continuous semigroup on $X$.
 Then the following assertions are equivalent. \begin{enumerate}[(i)] \item $\{T_t\}_{t\geq 0}$ is weakly mixing; \item some discretization of $\{T_t\}_{t\geq 0}$ is mixing; \item some discretization of $\{T_t\}_{t\geq 0}$ is weakly mixing. \item some autonomous discretization of $\{T_t\}_{t\geq 0}$ is weakly mixing; \item every autonomous discretization of $\{T_t\}_{t\geq 0}$ is weakly mixing. \end{enumerate} \end{theorem} Finally, we recall the following important result due to Conejero, M\'uller and Peris.

 \begin{theorem} \cite[Theorem 6.8]{Alfred} Let $\{T_t\}_{t\geq 0}$ be a strongly continuous semigroup on $X$.
 Then the following assertions are equivalent. \begin{enumerate}[(i)] \item $\{T_t\}_{t\geq 0}$ is hypercyclic; \item every operator $T_t$ is hypercyclic for $t> 0$ \item there exists $t_0>0$ such that the operator $T_{t_0}$ is hypercyclic. \end{enumerate} \end{theorem}